This garlic-herb roasted chicken is infused with my homemade garlic and herbs infused butter is juicy, delicious, and so easy to make.

 *** The full recipe, including all ingredients, measurements, instructions, and recipe video 🎥 is located in the recipe card below.

 You sure can.
 Fresh herbs are more flavorful than dry herbs, but you can use the dry variety in a pinch.
 It will require some tweaking in doing so.
-Dried herbs are often more potent and concentrated than fresh herbs so that you will need less.
+Dried herbs are often more potent and concentrated than fresh herbs so you will need less.
 That means the ratio of one tablespoon of fresh herbs to one teaspoon of dried herbs.

 This roasted chicken can easily be paired with your favorite side dish for an unforgettable meal at home.
 You can pair it with creamy mashed potatoes, rice, salad, or even more vegetables.